 The PM Glynn Institute's brief is to contribute to deeper thinking and renewed conversations about important issues facing the Catholic community and Australian society, and to develop well-supported, practical and achievable proposals to address them.

-The institute also manages targeted projects.
-The goal is to bring visibility to evidence and perspectives that may have been overlooked, in a way which contributes to a positive and respectful public debate.
-This is especially important on issues where there are deeply held concerns on all sides.
+An important goal in this is to bring visibility to evidence and perspectives that may have been overlooked, in a way which contributes to positive debate and building bridges across the divides of politics and ideas.

 The Institute has developed a number of resources that approach religious freedom both as a human right in need of legal protection and as a philosophical concept requiring political attention.
 Its work also encompasses the place of religion in public life in Australia.